EndPointCorp/end-point-blog/2009/07/14/bucardo-and-truncate-triggers.html.md

 </none>
 ```

-Because we don't want to tell the bucardo_ctl program our custom port each time we call it, we'll store that info into the ~/.bucardorc file:
+Because we don’t want to tell the bucardo_ctl program our custom port each time we call it, we’ll store that info into the ~/.bucardorc file:

 ```bash
 $ echo dbport=5400 > ~/.bucardorc
 ```

-Let's double check that everything went okay by checking the list of databases that Bucardo knows about:
+Let’s double check that everything went okay by checking the list of databases that Bucardo knows about:

 ```bash
 $ bucardo_ctl list db